Hydroxychloroquine dosing under 5 mg/kg/day is less effective in preventing lupus flares than higher dosing.

 What is lupus?

 Lupus is a long-term (chronic) disease.
 It affects each person differently.
 The effects of the illness range from mild to severe.
 Symptoms of lupus may come and go.
 These are sometimes known as flare-ups, periods of remission, and relapse.
-Lupus has no cure, but medicines can help symptoms.
-And you can help manage lupus by living a healthy lifestyle and working with your healthcare provider.
-In children, lupus often attacks the kidneys.
-This can lead to kidney damage and kidney failure.
-In some cases, lupus can be fatal.
+Lupus has no known cure, but medicines may help manage symptoms.
+You can help manage lupus by living a healthy lifestyle and working with your healthcare provider.
+In children, lupus tends to get worse more quickly than in adults.
+Children may be affected in different ways, having mild to life-threatening symptoms.

 What causes lupus?